This question comes from Veronica of Commerce, MI, who writes:

 “We took a construction loan out to purchase a lot and build a 2500 sq. ft. home.
 The process has not been easy.
 However, now the builder is coming to us and asking us for an additional $80,000 on the project.
 That is over and above the amount we agreed to in our agreement and price.
 It also exceeds what our bank approved us for.
-He gave us a list of items that total the $80,000 and wants our lender to make a disbursement.
+He gave us a list of items that total $80,000 and wants our lender to make a disbursement.
 We disagree with the amount and the quality of the work.
 We feel he is lying to us and on the affidavits to the bank.
-Isn’t this mortgage fraud.
+Isn’t this mortgage fraud?
 What can we do?”

 Real Estate Fraud Happens